watir/watirbook/link.md

 We are ready now to play with the link.

 ## Text

 We will start with accessing the link via `text`, since it is the most common way of accessing links.
 Our link looks like this:

     <a href="http://watir.com/">click me</a>

-There is two ways to access the link, using the exact text, and only part of the text.
+There is two ways to access the link, using the exact `text`, and only part of the `text`.

 ### Text and String

-Since we know the exact text of the link, we can click it using string.
-But before we click the link, let's flash it:
+Since we know the exact `text` of the link, we can click it using string.
+But before we click the link, let's flash it, just to make sure we are interacting with the right link:

     browser.link(:text, "click me").flash
     => 10

-Link's background should change from white to red and back to white.

 Let's finally click the link:

     browser.link(:text, "click me").click
     => []

-Watir home page (watir.com) should open.
+Watir home page (*watir.com*) should open.
 Tell the browser to go back to `link.htm`, we have more exercises to finish there:

     browser.back
     => ""

 Browser should go back to `link.htm`.

 ### Text and Regular expression

 If you know only a portion of a string, you can use regular expressions.
 For now, think of regular expressions as a string with a strange syntax.
 It looks like this: `/click/`.
 Please notice the slashes instead of quotes.

 When would you use regular expressions?
-For example, you want to click on a discussion on a forum by its title, but the title changes form `On Dogs (1)` to `On Dogs (2)` after the first reply is posted.
+For example, you want to click on a discussion on a forum by its title, but the title changes form *On Dogs (1)* to *On Dogs (2)* after the first reply is posted.

-You could not use `"On Dogs"` to locate the link, because link text is `On Dogs (1)` and Watir will complain that it could not find it.
+You could not use `"On Dogs"` to locate the link, because link text is *On Dogs (1)* and Watir will complain that it could not find it.

-You could use `"On Dogs (1)"` to locate the link the first time, but when link text changes to `On Dogs (2)`, Watir will no longer be able to find the link.
+You could use `"On Dogs (1)"` to locate the link the first time, but when link text changes to *On Dogs (2)*, Watir will no longer be able to find the link.

-In that case, you could tell Watir: `Well, I know the portion of the string.` and it will happily look at all strings until it finds the one that matches the portion you have provided.
+In that case, you could tell Watir: *Well, I know just one part of the string.* and it will happily look at all strings until it finds the one that matches the portion you have provided.

 In our example, we will use `/click/`.
 First, we will flash the link, and then click it.
 In this example we do not care if there is any text before or after `click`.